-Level 7 A consistent and thorough understanding of the required knowledge and skills, and ability to apply them almost flawlessly in a wide variety of situations.
+Level 7 A consistent and thorough understanding of the required knowledge and skills, and the ability to apply them almost flawlessly in a wide variety of situations.
 There is consistent evidence of analysis, synthesis and evaluation where appropriate.
-The the consistent evidence of analysis, synthesis and evaluation where appropriate.
-The consistent evidence of analysis, synthesis and evaluation where appropriate.
-The student consistently demonstrates originality and insight and always produces wor 'k of high quality.
-A consistent and thorough understanding of the required knowledge and skills, and the Level 6 ability to apply them in a wide variety of situations.
-There is consistent evidence of of analysis, synthesis and evaluation where appropriate.
+The student consistently demonstrates originality and insight and always produces work of high quality .
+Level 6 A consistent and thorough understanding of the required knowledge and skills, and the ability to apply them in a wide variety of situations.
+There is consistent evidence of analysis, synthesis and evaluation where appropriate.
 The student generally demonstrates originality and insight.

-A consistent and thorough understanding of the required knowledge and skills, a and Level 5 the ability to apply them in a variety of situations.
+Level 5 A consistent and thorough understanding of the required knowledge and skills, and the ability to apply them in a variety of situations.
 The student generally shows evidence of analysis, synthesis and evaluation where appropriate.
 The student occasionally demonstrates originality and insight.
-Level 4 A good general understanding of the required knowledge and skills, and the abilit y to apply them effectively in normal situations.
-There is occasional evidence of skills of of analysis, synthesis and evaluation.
+Level 4 A good general understanding of the required knowledge and skills, and the ability to apply them effectively in normal situations.
+There is occasional evidence of skills of analysis, synthesis and evaluation.
 Level 3 Limited achievement against most objectives, or clear difficulties in some areas.
-Th е student demonstrates a limited understanding of the required knowledge and skills S, and is only able to apply them fully in normal situations with support.
+The student demonstrates a limited understanding of the required knowledge and skills and is only able to apply them fully in normal situations with support .
 Level 2 Limited achievement against all objectives.
-The student has difficulty in understand ing the required knowledge and skills, and is unable to apply them fully in normal situat ions, even with support.
+The student has difficulty in understanding the required knowledge and skills and is unable to apply them fully in normal situations, even with support .
 Level 1 Minimal achievement in terms of the objectives.